This retro-inspired Plum Upside Down Cake recipe is packed with juicy caramelized plums and looks great as a table

-I had a banana upside-down cake go horribly wrong a couple of weeks ago and I’ve been looking for an opportunity to redeem myself.
-I didn’t have very many plums left so I almost didn’t make this.
+I didn’t have many plums left so it was a bit of an experiment.
 I thought about a crumble or some muffins but decided that the cake didn’t have to be covered with fruit because I knew the juice from the plums would be more than enough to add flavor and I was definitely right.

 This cake came out amazing.
 It was so good and so beautiful that I’ve added it to my Thanksgiving menu.
 I know it’s a bit retro, but retro rocks and this is going to make a fabulous centerpiece my dessert spread!
-It’s a fabulous served with my Easy No Churn Vanilla Bean Ice Cream.
+It’s fabulous served with my Easy No Churn Vanilla Bean Ice Cream.